kuzmoyev/google-calendar-simple-api/docs/source/getting_started.rst

     .. note:: On the first run, your application will prompt you to the default browser to get permissions from you to use (see/edit) your calendar.
-This will create :code:`token.pickle` file in the same folder as your :code:`credentials.json`.
+This will create :code:`token.pickle` file in the same folder (unless specified otherwise) as your :code:`credentials.json`.
 So don't forget to also add it to :code:`.gitignore` if it is in a GIT repository.

 Quick example